-\p<0.05 \\p<0.01 NS-not significant
+\p<0,05 \\p<0,01 NS-not significant

-Vimentin expression in stromal cells of prostatic carcinoma showed significant correlation with Trichome Masson staining intensity (R=0.68 p<0.001), Gleason score (R=0.35 p=0.003) and tumor stage (R=0.28 p=0.019).
-It shows that Vimentin expression increases in stromal cells of prostatic carcinoma together with the increase of tumor grade and tumor stage (Table 4).
+Vimentin expression in stromal cells of prostatic carcinoma shows significant correlation with Trichome Masson staining intensity (R=0,68 p<0,001), Gleason score (R=0,35 p=0,003) and tumor stage (R=0,28 ristp=0,019).
+These results mean that Vimentin expression increases in stromal cells of prostatic carcinoma together with the increase of tumor grade and tumor stage (Table 4).
 Desmin expression showed significant inverse correlation with Trichrome Masson staining intensity (R=-0.28 p=0.02) and Gleason score (R=-0.25 p=0.035).
 The correlation of Desmin expression with tumor stage was not significant (Table 4).

-The somatic theory states that genetic mutations are the basis of the process of carcinogenesis.
-Mutations are a direct cause of sporadic cancers that encompass 95% of human malignant neoplasms.
+The somatic theory states that genetic mutations are the basis of the process of carcnogenesis.
+Mutations are direct cause of sporadic cancers that encompass 95% of human malignant neoplasms.
 However novel ideas question this theory [9-12].
 In spite of aggressive attempts in laboratories worldwide this theory of somatic mutations can not be firmly established.
-Growing evidence support the role of tissue interactions in carcinogenesis [13-15].
-The role of oncogene/suppressor gene concept as last incarnation of somatic theory has beenquestioned many times [13-14].
-Tissue related concepts were introduced as corrections in the current theory of somatic mutations rather than discarding completely this somatic theory [16-17].
-As a complement to mutations, the final resolution of malignant neoplastic phenotype had to accommodate the role of stromalepithelial interaction, and a new hybrid theory for carcinogenesis emerged, that incorporated elements of theory of somatic mutations and the role of stromalepithelial interactions in the process of carcinogenesis [18].
+Growing evidence support a role of tissue interactions in carcinogenesis [13-15].
+The role of oncogene/suppressor gene concept as last incarnation of somatic theory is questioned many times [13-14].
+Tissue related concepts were introduced as corrections in the current theory of somatic mutations rather then discarding completely this somatic theory [16-17].
+As a complement to mutations, the final resolution of malignant neoplastic phenotype had to accommodate the role of stromal-epithelial interaction, and a new hybrid theory for carcinogenesis emerged, that incorporated elements of theory of somatic mutations and the role of stromal-epithelial interactions in the process of carcinogenesis [18].
 This hybrid theory is the epigenetic theory of carcinogenesis that implies tissue based phenomena in modifications of epigenetic gene expression.
-Alternative theories to somatic mutation emerged, and they state carcinogenesis to bea problem of normal histogenesis and tissue repair [15].
-This new approach assumes that proliferation is the basic state of cells [19].
+Alternative theories to somatic mutation emerged that state carcinogenesis as a problem of normal histogenesis and tissue repair [15].
+This new approach assumes that proliferation is the basic state of cels [19].
 This view is diametrically opposite to the theory of somatic mutations where quiescence is the basic state of cells in multicellular organisms.
 This alternative theory, that incorporates the tissues as target of carcinogenesis, and proliferation as the basic state of cells is called tissue organization field theory [20].

-In practice, stromal changes are currently thoroughly investigated in order to relate changes in tumor grade and tumor stage.
+In practice, stromal changes are currently thoroughly investigated in order to relate those changes with tumor grade and tumor stage.
 Authors design various methods of quantification of these stromal changes [5,7-8].
 These studies have shown that grading stromal changes can predict tumor aggressiveness and tumor recurrence.
-The value of the well established Gleason grading system, which analyzes the morphology of the epithelial malignant cells, is unquestionable.
+The value of the well established Gleason grading system, that analyzes the morphology of the epithelial malignant cells, is unquestionable.
 However assessment of stromal changes as well, could serve as valuable complement to Gleason grading system.
 When comparing patients with identical Gleason grade the intensity of Vimentin expression could identify patients with higher risk of disease recurrence [7].
-Also Trichrome Masson histochemical stain can be used in everyday practice in interpretation of difficult cases of prostatic carcinoma in needle core biopsies when diagnostic epithelial malignant cells are few in number to render a correct diagnosis [8].
+Also Trichrome Masson histochemical stain can be used in everyday practice in interpretation of difficult cases of prostatic carcinoma in needle core biopsies when the diagnostic epithelial malignant cells are few in number to render a correct diagnosis [8].